 Then, while daydreaming, I suddenly heard a rattle.
 A fat rattlesnake sat in the middle of the trail, its forked tongue flicking in and out.
 I jumped a foot and ran back several yards.
 It retreated, but just to the side of the path.
 Crap!

 To the left, the land pitched down sharply amid a jumble of rocks.
 The right side was a rocky incline.
 I happened to have cell service, so I called Amy and asked what I should do.
 Could she Google whether I could use mace or throw rocks at it?
+You see, the land to the left pitched too steeply downhill to walk around the rattler.
+And to the right, it was also steep, although I probably could manage.
+But I was nervous that there would be more rattlers in the scrub.

 This is another dry stretch.
 My only water source came about 16 miles in, at the Gila River.
 It’s flowing well, thanks to the snow I assume.
 It has a reputation for being muddy, and it looked that way, but it scooped up clear and filtered fine.